socketstream/socketstream-0.4/README.md

 That's all for now.
 I'm building the API Guide and Tutorial bit by bit as each section is complete and I'm reasonably happy with the API.

-Come back soon to find out how to stream data over the websocket and much more.
+I will document the new `app.service()` command soon.

 ## Major changes since 0.3 so far

-* vanilla JavaScript for maximum readability
+* Vanilla JavaScript for maximum readability
+* Request Responders are now provisionally called Services
+* Live Reload, PubSub and RPC are now implemented as bundled Services (all lazy-loaded)
-* no need to structure your app dir in a particular way (though still recommended!)
+* No need to structure your app dir in a particular way (though still recommended!)
-* more emphasis on providing an API and Tutorial and less on generating / modifying files
+* More emphasis on providing an API and Tutorial and less on generating / modifying files
-* asset tags are now injected into HTML automatically
+* Asset tags are now injected into HTML automatically
-* supports multiple instances
+* Supports multiple instances
-* silent output by default
+* No longer logs to `console.log` by default

 ## License